aio-libs/aiohttp/docs/web_reference.rst

       You may use variables in *prefix*.
 If a matched resource in the sub-application defines another variable with the same name, the sub-application's match result will override the *prefix*'s match result.
-      In web handlers, all overriden results can be accessed via ``maps`` attribute of ``request.match_info`` object as it is a merged view (:class:`collections.ChainMap`) of all nested dynamically prefixed
+      In web handlers, all overridden results can be accessed via ``maps`` attribute of ``request.match_info`` object as it is a merged view (:class:`collections.ChainMap`) of all nested dynamically prefixed
       sub-applications in the reversed order.